dojo/docs/developer/design/loader/edit1.rst

     };
   </script>

-Tests can also be defined as functions that are executed at ____ time:
+A test can also be defined as a function, which will be executed the first time the value of the feature is requested via a ``has`` call:

 .. code-block :: html